Extraterrestrial liquid water: History

 Lunar maria are vast basaltic plains on the Moon that were thought to be bodies of water by early astronomers, who referred to them as "seas".
 Galileo expressed some doubt about the lunar 'seas' in his Dialogue Concerning the Two Chief World Systems.

 Before space probes were landed, the idea of oceans on Venus was credible science, but the planet was discovered to be much too hot.

 Telescopic observations from the time of Galileo onward have shown that Mars has no features resembling watery oceans.
 Mars' dryness was long recognized, and gave credibility to the spurious Martian canals.

 Ancient water on Venus

 NASA's Goddard Institute for Space Studies and others have postulated that Venus may have had a shallow ocean in the past for up to 2 billion years, with as much water as Earth.
 Depending on the parameters used in their theoretical model, the last liquid water could have evaporated as recently as 715 million years ago.
+However, recent studies of Venus's atmosphere and interior suggest that Venusian surface water evaporated prior to 3 billion years ago or never existed.
 Currently, the only known water on Venus is in the form of a tiny amount of atmospheric vapor (20 ppm).
 Hydrogen, a component of water, is still being lost to space as detected by ESA's Venus Express spacecraft.